ManchesterRoboticsLtd/TE3003B_Integration_of_Robotics_and_Intelligent_Systems_2025/README.md

   **Mini challenge:**
   *	Model a Puzzlebot in ROS 2 and visualise it using RVIZ.

-  **Requirements:** Computer with access to Zoom, Ubuntu 18.04 and ROS Melodic Installed (Full installation).

   ### Week 2: Mobile Robots – Fundamentals
   This week will introduce a review of mobile robotics.
   #### Session:
-  *	Introduction to mobile robotics.
   *	Kinematics for a differential drive mobile robot.
-  *	Proprioceptive and exteroceptive sensors.
   *	Dead Reckoning (Encoder-based localisation)
   *	Point-to-point navigation.

   **Mini challenge:**
   *	Model the kinematic model of the Puzzlebot in ROS and Visualise it in RVIZ.
   *	Move the robot using a point-to-point navigation strategy.

-  **Requirements:** Computer with access to Zoom, Ubuntu 20.04 or 18.04 and ROS Noetic or Melodic Installed (Full installation), respectively.

   ### Week 3: Probabilities in Robotics